 More than 9-in-10 Latinx voters (94%) say outdoor activities such as fishing, picnics, camping, and visiting national parks and monuments are important to them and their families.
-Therefore, it doesn't come as a surprise that Latinx voters express strong support for the protection of public lands.
+Latinx voters also express strong support for the protection of public lands and waters.

 Starting in 1972, John Francis, the Planetwalker, spent 22 years refusing to ride in cars walking across the U.S. to spread a message of environmental respect and awareness of the harmful effects of oil spills.
-For 17 of those years, John did not speak.
+For 17 of those years, Francis did not speak.
 During his vow of silence, he completed three college degrees, including a PhD in Land Management from the University of Wisconsin - Madison, which he walked to from Montana.

 Contemporary Acequia farmers in Southern Colorado and Northern New Mexico are Indo-Hispanic farmers who have a unique understanding of high desert ecology that informs their farming, seed saving practices, water sharing practices, community relations, and erosion prevention.
-Though often not marked as "conservationists" by the environmental community, their farming practices and place-based knowledge certainly center around conserving the health of the land and community.
+Though often not marked as "conservationists" by the environmental community, their farming practices and place-based knowledge center around conserving the health of the land and community.

-NativesOutdoors is working directly with tribal governments, community organizations, and individuals on increasing access to outdoor recreation and connecting resources and opportunities within the outdoor industry.
+NativesOutdoors is working directly with tribal governments, community organizations, and individuals on increasing access to outdoor recreation and connecting resources and opportunities for Indigenous communities within the outdoor industry.